electron/website/blog/tech-talk-window-resize-behavior.md

 Let's look at what was happening there:

 Every frame consists of multiple render passes.
-The render passes represent the various things that should be drawn on screen.
+These render passes represent the various things that should be drawn on screen.
 From complicated bitmaps to rectangles filled with solid colors.

 Every frame has a root render pass, which contains all other render passes and glues them together.
 (Render passes are arranged in a tree structure and the root render pass is the root of that tree.)